 In the study of human behavior, the past and present are windows to the future.
 What we can learn from people’s decisions and actions help us draw conclusions and make predictions.
 The more we learn, the more we understand, and the more we can take action to improve the lives of those around us.

 So, what exactly is social and behavioral science?
 This area of interest we call social and behavioral science applies to a unique range of disciplines -- anthropology, sociology, and psychology, among them -- that involve careful analysis of human behavior.
 While these subjects might immediately conjure images of museums and libraries (or in the case of psychology, sitting in a chair listening to patients), in reality, these concepts apply to a wide-ranging and in-demand list of careers and job opportunities.

 As a student, you have the opportunity to follow your passion and narrow your interest in human behavior to a specific field.
-These are the social and behavioral sciences and degree programs that are shaping modern careers.
+These are the social and behavioral sciences and online degree programs that are shaping modern careers.

 Applied Behavioral Science

 If you are interested in a broad understanding of human behavior, you could consider a Bachelor of Arts degree in Applied Behavioral Science, with courses that include psychology, sociology, the study of communication and conflict, as well as gerontology.

 Rather than focusing on one specific career, such as a psychologist, you are able to apply your knowledge to multiple fields, including human resources, urban planning, youth services, and law enforcement.

 When trying to understand a person’s behavior, it is important to look closely at brain development.
 If you are passionate about children, how they learn and why they behave in certain ways, you are likely suited for a bachelor of arts degree in Cognitive Studies.